Extraordinary people like you, me, the curious, the handyman, DIY’er or hobbyist. The people who want to mend and create – we are extraordinary.

 Safety Features on MIG Welders

-I have touched lightly on some of them already, but it is well worth doing a round up.
+You’ll have read hints on some of them already in this article.
+But it’s well worth reading a round up.

 1. Some MIG welders have an overload cut off to prevent burning out the motor on your drive roll should there be a wire feeding problem.